noonecanhearyou/analysis-of-genomic-and-transcriptomic-data-itmo-2026/task_4/readme.md

 ```bash
 diamond blastp -d diamond_db.dmnd -q proteins.fa -f 6 -o diamond_output --very-sensitive
 ```
+The results turned out to be incorrect, because, as it turned out later, diamond does not work well with short sequences.
 ### Step 2 -

 ### Step 3 - Genome annotation